BlossomFox/BlossomOS/README.md

-Voxel Online - JRPG Experience For Java Edition.
+Voxel Online - J-RPG Experience For Java Edition.

 to run